 CHOOSING TO BELIEVE THE EVIDENCE

-• People of faith recognize that His deity guaranteed that His government and throne would be everlasting (2 Sam.
+- People of faith recognize that His divinity guaranteed that His government and throne would be everlasting (2 Sam.
 7:16).

-• People of faith believe that Messiah’s death by crucifixion establishes the genuineness of His humanity (Mt.
+- People of faith believe that Messiah’s death by crucifixion establishes the legitimacy of His humanity (Mt.
 27:46-50).

 God’s provision of redemption through Jesus Christ, the God-Man, is a gift available anytime, anywhere and to anybody.
-It’s a gift everyone can enjoy!
-I hope you have personally accepted God’s wonderful gift that is at the heart of our authentic Christmas celebration!
+And as with any gift, salvation must be personally received.
+God’s wonderful gift is at the heart of the authentic Christmas celebration!